 I’ve just begun work on the Articles section so it’s rough.

 There’s still quite a bit to do, including work on the theme and icons.

 It is much more performant and responsive now.

 FMX Project Framework

 What I set out to do in building this application was to determine if FMX was a viable option for creating mobile applications.
-It certainly is.